ParrotPrediction/pyalcs/README.md

 #### Improvements
 - more intelligent exploration/exploitation,
-- kill animat after certain time of wandering,
+- kill animat after certain time of wandering (`MaxSteps`),
-- better choice of reward values
+- better choice of reward values,
+- perception of 8 cells (not just 4),
+- 8 possible actions (not just 4),
+- method for calculating `achieved knowledge` (p.
+182),